i5-650/i5-650/README.md

 # Hi there 👋
 ## ~ $ whoami
 I'm a french student in computer science !
-Working on various project, curious to learn, self taught and passionnated.
+Working on various project, curious to learn, self-taught and passionnated.
+I'm currently focusing on Rust !
 ## ~ $ ls lolo-pixel/langages/
 ___
 ### System